stroiman/fspec/Readme.markdown

         ]
     ]
 ```

+The metadata getter is generic, but will fail at runtime if the actual data is
+not of the correct type.

 The _++_ operator combines creates a collection of metadata, and the _|||_
 operator combines two collections of metadata.
 The _==>_ operator passes a